 “The Japanese Grasshopper is also one of the insects that start with J and is found in large numbers across Japan.

-It feeds on a wide variety of plants, including rice and soybean crops, among others.
+It feeds on various plants, including rice and soybean crops.

-Adults of this species are normally green or brown in color.
+Adults of this species are normally green or brown.
 However, the nymphs of this species are frequently brilliantly colored.

-Farmers either plant crops that grasshoppers favor less or treat their fields with insecticides in order to reduce the number of grasshopper infestations.
+Farmers either plant crops that grasshoppers favor less or treat their fields with insecticides to reduce the number of grasshopper infestations.

 9. Jeffrey Pine Beetle